Paul Braaten

 Paul Braaten (23 March 1876 - 20 January 1963) was a Norwegian Nordic skier who won the Nordic combined at the Holmenkollen ski festival in 1899.
 Braaten also won the men's 30 km cross-country skiing events in 1900 and 1901.
-For his 1899 Nordic combined victory, Braaten earned the Holmenkollen medal (Shared with Robert Pehrson.)
+For his 1899 Nordic combined victory, Braaten earned the Holmenkollen medal (shared with Robert Pehrson), in recognition of his outstanding achievements as a skiing athlete.